-Interestingly enough, while demand for organics has grown to 5.5% of all food sold, the amount of domestic farmland that is certified organic has not kept pace.
+While demand for organic has grown to 4% of all food sold, the amount of domestic farmland that is certified organic has not kept pace.
 Certified organic farmland remains around 1% of all American agricultural land.
-We believe that this shortfall presents an opportunity for us as well as our investors and farm partners.
+As

 We believe that in addition to demanding certified organic, consumers will continue to require transparency and quality throughout the supply chain.
-Our individual relationships with independent farmers adds nuance to the value of our portfolio of organic farms.
-Equity investments made in shares of our common stock helps us secure land for farmers on the cutting edge of the organic industry, leaders in their field and entrepreneurs in their own right.
+Iroquois Valley values its relationships with independent farmers, who make up our portfolio's community.
+Iroquois Valley secures land for farmers on the cutting edge of the organic industry, leaders in their field and entrepreneurs in their own right.